 - Meet with protected area managers, scientists and tourism professionals to learn about careers in recreation, natural and cultural resource management, as well as sustainable tourism.

-The field session is 2-credits and held at the end of August.
+The field session is 2-credits and will be offered August 20-29 2018.
+Fees may apply.
 Sophomores and above are eligible.